francesco-di-maggio/modulo/README.md

 ## About

 Think of it as a "Lego" set for your musical ideas.
-Each module is designed with simplicity and versatility in mind, where core functionalities and patching are housed within a compact and user-friendly interface.
+Each module is designed with simplicity and versatility in mind, where core functionalities (and patching) are housed within a compact and user-friendly interface.
 You can mix, match, customize, and extend your own musical tools in a modular and multichannel workflow.
 Happy patching!

 ## Architecture

 ### Modularisation of Max objects

-Each module is a wrapper around a specific Max object (e.g. ```mo.snapshot~``` > ```snapshot~```), where core control parameters are displayed at the top level in the main GUI.
-This allow users to flexibly interchange modules for quickly prototyping different digital musical instruments.
+Each module is a wrapper around a specific Max object (e.g. ```mo.record``` > ```mtr```), where the main control parameters are displayed at the top level in the main GUI.
+This allow users to flexibly swap modules for rapid prototyping of digital musical instruments.

 ### Modules